-These vegan blueberry donuts are loaded with tangy dried blueberries and topped with a vibrant blueberry glaze!
+These Vegan Blueberry Donuts are loaded with tangy dried blueberries, and topped with a vibrant blueberry glaze!
 They’re baked instead than fried, to make a fluffy donut loaded with sweet flavour!

 This recipe is sponsored by Patience Fruit & Co.